 Life is all about learning and competing with your own self if you have the knack of evolving, you must believe in continual education, keep testing your skills and keep improving them.
 This will only improve confidence and competence and remove all insecurities.I totally believe in the openness and transparency and FIPI masters award is a great platform to exhibit your true potential.

 Sarah Brummit and her Master’s Story

-Sarah Brummitt started her business in 2005 and qualified as a MFIC in 2009.
-Her organization is focused exclusively on the corporate sector and she works with professional men and women to help them enhance their image, impact and leadership capability.
+Sarah Brummitt started her business in 2005 and qualified as an MFIC in 2009.
+Her organisation is focused exclusively on the corporate sector and she works with professional men and women to help them enhance their image, impact and leadership capability.
 In 2007 Sarah wrote her first book ‘Brandtastic or Brand Terrible?’